wireapp/wire-server/src/understand/federation/architecture.rst

 Authentication between Wire backends is achieved using the mutual authentication feature of TLS as defined in `RFC 8556 <https://tools.ietf.org/html/rfc8446>`_.

-In particular, this means that each backend needs to be provisioned with one or more certificates which it trusts to authenticate incoming connections from other backends.
+In particular, this means that the ingress of each backend needs to be provisioned with one or more certificates which it trusts to authenticate certificates provided by other backends when accepting incoming connections from other backends.

-Conversely, every backend needs to be provisioned with a (client) certificate which it uses to authenticate itself towards other backends.
+Conversely, every federator needs to be provisioned with a (client) certificate which it uses to authenticate itself towards other backends.

 Note that the client certificate is expected to be issued with the backend's